Thomas A. Fanning: Career

-In 2015, Fanning announced the merger of Southern Company and AGL Resources Inc., which upon completion in July 2016 created a combined company with operations in 18 states, including electric and gas utilities in nine states serving 9 million customers, and 32,500 employees.
+In 2015, Fanning announced the merger of Southern Company and AGL Resources Inc., which upon completion in July 2016 created a combined company with operations in 18 states, including electric and gas utilities in nine states, among the poorest in the nation, serving 9 million customers, and 32,500 employees.

 Under Fanning, Southern Company has opened the Energy Innovation Center in Atlanta, where the company and partners are working on products and services such as electric transportation, home automation, energy efficiency and renewables.

 Fanning is helping lead efforts within the electric utility industry to coordinate plans to protect critical infrastructure from physical and cyber threats.
 Writing in Electric Perspectives magazine in 2016, Fanning said the electric utility industry is working closely with the government to keep the U.S. electric grid safe from attacks.
 Industry-government cooperation, he said, is "exceedingly important to ensuring the security of the electric system that is so essential to the life, health and safety of all Americans."

 Fanning served on the board of directors of the St. Joe Company, a land development company and Florida's second largest private landowner, from 2005 to 2011.
 He has served on the board of directors of the Federal Reserve Bank of Atlanta since 2013, and as chairman since 2015.
-He serves on the board of directors of the Vulcan Materials Company, a construction company headquartered in Birmingham, Alabama.
+He serves on the board of directors of the Vulcan Materials Company, a construction aggregates company headquartered in Birmingham, Alabama.
 He is on the Georgia Tech Scheller College of Business advisory board and the board of trustees for the Georgia Tech Foundation.
 Fanning is a member of the Business Roundtable.

 In 2013, Fanning was ranked No. 4 by PowerEngineering among the industry's 25 most influential people over the past 25 years.
 He was a recipient of the 2015 John D. Dingell Award from the National Labor and Management Public Affairs Committee.
 He was one of the 2016 100 Most Influential Georgians presented by Georgia Trend magazine.
 Fanning received the Dean's Appreciation Award in 2015 from the Georgia Tech College of Engineering.

 Philanthropy

 Fanning is a member of the United Way of Greater Atlanta Tocqueville Society.
 He is involved in support of Mercy Care, which provides health care to the poor and marginalized in Atlanta.
+He is active as a volunteer coach and supporter of the Northside Youth Organization, which offers youth sports programs including football, baseball, basketball, softball, and cheerleading.